anti-racism plan

 Programme and Artistic Development

-In making the above commitment we know that we will make mistakes along the way.
+We acknowledge that we will make mistakes along the way.
 We also acknowledge that the experience of the artists is as important as the amount of work programmed and number of artists employed.
 We recognise that listening to artists of colour and acting on their feedback will be essential in our quest to become an anti-racist organisation.

 Audience and Communications